chengsong2333/seabinv/README.md

 An example inversion can be found in the **tutorial folder**.
 The file to be run, `tutorialhunt.py`, is spiked with comments.
-You can also create your own synthetic data set with `create_testdata.py`.

 ### Resources